emdgroup-liquid/liquid/src/liquid/components/ld-file-upload/readme.md

 #### State management

 You control the component&apos;s state by listening to events emitted by the ld-file-upload component.
-You adjust the file&apos;s upload state or progress based on these events using the corresponding props or methods.
+You then adjust the files&apos; upload state or progress based on these events and your application&apos;s logic using the component&apos;s props or methods.

 Every event emitted contains either a list or a singe upload item with the following type signature: